How Digital Services Succeed: Project Margin

 - Planned margin in the sales pipeline: Plan every new sales opportunity with a margin target in mind.
 This allows you to track how much margin you have planned in your sales pipeline, which you can compare to your company’s target.

-- Forecasted margin within active projects: Margins within active projects should be regularly updated in order to keep track of the forecasted margin for sold projects.
-When project managers update the project data regularly, this gives your business a real-time view of how much project margin to anticipate.
+- Forecasted margin within active projects: Margins within active projects should be regularly updated to keep track of the forecasted margin for sold projects.
+When project managers update the project data regularly, this gives your business a real-time view of how much margin to anticipate.

-- Planned vs. projected vs. actual-to-date margin: Compare planned, projected, and actual-to-date margin at the project, account, and portfolio level.
-This data helps your team assess the overall profit margin health for the business.
+- Planned vs. projected vs. actual-to-date margin: Compare planned, projected, and actual-to-date margins at the project, account, and portfolio levels.
+This data helps your team assess the overall profit margin health of the business.
 Owners should share this data with account leads to inform their decision-making.

-Benchmarks indicate that the highest performing professional service organizations have an average margin across projects of 50%, while less mature organizations have an average project margin of about 24%.
-Companies can improve their average project margin by following the simple best practices detailed below.
+Benchmarks indicate that the highest-performing professional service organizations have an average margin across projects of 50%, while less mature organizations have an average project margin of about 24%.
+Companies can improve their average margin by following the simple best practices detailed below.

 Best Practices for Tracking Project Margin

-- Project-level resource planning governance (weekly): When project-level resource plans change (and they do often), so do project margins.
+- Weekly project-level resource planning governance: When project-level resource plans change (and they do often), so do project margins.
 Project managers should review and update resource plans every week to ensure that project margins reflect reality.

-- Timesheet governance (weekly): It’s critical that employees complete timesheets every week, and adopt a weekly process that verifies that all timesheets from the week are complete.
+- Weekly timesheet governance: Employees must complete timesheets every week and adopt a weekly process that verifies that all timesheets from the week are complete.
 Keeping projects up-to-date with the time billed to each one keeps project margin data accurate and reliable.

-- Portfolio and key account review (monthly): Leaders should also get together regularly to review these leading indicators of project margin on an account and portfolio basis.
+- Monthly portfolio and key account review: Leaders should also get together regularly to review these leading indicators of project margin on an account and portfolio basis.
 If projected project margins are low, this can inform strategic changes to sales, project pricing, or resourcing.

-In addition to measuring, tracking, and routinely updating project margin, we also recommend comparing how you’re doing against other professional service organizations using the benchmarks provided above.
+In addition to measuring, updating, and tracking project margins, we also recommend comparing how you’re doing against other professional service organizations using the benchmarks provided above.